gordito/uTakeover/README.md

 This program is free - as in free beer!
 Do with it as you please.
-Copy it, sell it, imporove it, give it to your grandma.
+Copy it, sell it, improve it, give it to your grandma.